 See Wikipedia: Fringe Theory

-Cover image: "Tired Light" by michael.gr; incorporating starry background and photon sphere by ChatGPT; stretching sine wave created using Desmos.com.
+Cover image: "Tired Light" by michael.gr; incorporating starry background from ChatGPT and photon sphere from Perplexity; stretching sine wave created using Desmos.com.

 No comments: